ontousis/load_movement_detection/README.md

 ### Running from Source

-For the application to be run directly from source, some packages will need to be installed, running the following:
+For the application to be run directly from source, some packages will need to be installed with pip, running the following:
 ```
 pip3 install opencv-python-headless numpy minio pymongo PyYAML
 ```